runscripts/run/README.md

 Report bugs to <https://github.com/runscripts/runscripts/issues>.
 ```

 ## Scripts

 We have provided [official scripts](https://github.com/runscripts/script) and everyone can easily `run pt-summary` and `run -i python get-pip.py`.

-Feel free to manager your scripts in Github and send pull-request to official scripts.
+Feel free to manage your scripts in Github and send pull-request to official scripts.